tgmclaughlin/agent-hack/README.md

 - Use it as a CLI tool

 ## The Meta Lesson
 You're using an AI agent to help you build an AI agent.
-This is how real development works - we use tools to build better tools!
+This is how development works - we use tools to build better tools!